-The conference "The role of volunteering in the implementation of the Sustainable Development Goals – Nine years on from the European Year of Volunteering", originally planned for 12 March, rescheduled for 2 July is now being again rescheduled.
+The conference "The role of volunteering in the implementation of the Sustainable Development Goals – Nine years on from the European Year of Volunteering", was originally planned for 12 March 2020 and postponed several times as a result of the COVID-19 pandemic.

-The organisers (the European Economic and Social Committee's Group III – Diversity Europe Group, the Committee for Public Benefit and the National Institute of Freedom – Centre for the Development of Civil Society) are now planning to hold the event on 26 November 2020.
-This is assuming, however, that the risks linked to the COVID-19 pandemic have sufficiently diminished to ensure the health of participants.
+The organisers (the European Economic and Social Committee's Group III – Diversity Europe Group, the Committee for Public Benefit and the National Institute of Freedom – Centre for the Development of Civil Society) are currently trying to reschedule the event.
+This is assuming, however, that the risks linked to the COVID-19 pandemic will sufficiently diminish to ensure the health of participants.

 The aim of the conference is to reaffirm the important social and economic role of volunteering in meeting the UN Sustainable Development Goals, and to highlight that, in view of the growing societal challenges that the authorities of the EU Member States are often unable to meet, volunteers can play an effective part in achieving these goals by meeting social needs more rapidly and efficiently than public institutions.
 The role of volunteering should therefore be recognised and valued by all Commissioners under the policy of the new European Commission, and there should be long-term support for volunteers.
 There is a fairly widespread view that, following the end of the European Year of Volunteering, the issue had started to slowly fade from the European debate and, in general, was not visible among the initiatives of the European Commission, the Council or the European Parliament.